menehune23/local-motive/README.md

 }
 ```

-To use the class, simply extend it as follows (though the recommendation is to use the provided [decorators](#decorators)):
+To use the class, simply extend it as follows (though it is recommended to use the provided [decorators](#decorators)):

 _person.model.ts_
 ```typescript